Rev 11

 gpg: Good signature from "Greenbone Community Feed integrity key" [ultimate]

-Proceed to download and build the Greenbone Security Assistant Daemon (GSAD).
+Download and build the HTTP Server Greenbone Security Assistant Daemon (GSAD)open in new window.

 curl -f -L https://github.com/greenbone/gsad/archive/refs/tags/v$GSAD_VERSION.tar.gz -o $SOURCE_DIR/gsad-$GSAD_VERSION.tar.gz && \